AntonVanAssche/rpi-nas/README.md

 ## Requirements

-The following hardware is required to use this scripts:
+The following hardware is **required** to use these scripts:
 - Raspberry pi 4
-- microSD cart
+- microSD card
 - Quad SATA kit
 - 4x 2.5 inch hdd